snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_16-GetPrivateKeyPassword.md

 ## GetPrivateKeyPassword

 This callback API supports password protection for SSL Certificates that are embedded within a device driver.
-Implementing GetPrivateKeyPassword within a .C4i file permits a password to be returned for a binding which requires an SSL Certificate.
+Implementing GetPrivateKeyPassword within a driver permits a password to be returned for a binding which requires an SSL Certificate.
 When implemented correctly, this API will return the string value of the SSL Certificate password.
 Use of this API is recommended in conjunction with encrypted drivers.
 This API can be invoked during OnDriverInit.

 ###### Available from 1.6.0